ahelal/bender/README.md

 Check [examples](examples.md) page for usage.

+*NOTE: Bender is still young, Your input and contribution is highly appreciated.*

 ## Deploying to Concourse

 You can use the docker image by defining the  [resource type](https://concourse.ci/configuring-resource-types.html) in your pipeline YAML.